Cfomodz/tiefling/README.md

 Generates a depth map from an image and shows it in an interactive 3D (or 2.5D parallax) view.
 Runs completely in your browser.

+Needs a beefy computer.
+Works fastest in Chrome.

 ## Thanks to

 - [akbartus DepthAnything-on-Browser](https://github.com/akbartus/DepthAnything-on-Browser) for Depth Anything V2 JS version